Al-Mustarshid: Biography

 Not long after the siege of Damascus, al-Mustarshid launched a military campaign against Seljuk sultan Mas'ud, who had obtained the title in Baghdad in January 1133 by the caliph himself.
 The rival armies met near Hamadan.
 The caliph, deserted by his troops, was taken prisoner, and pardoned on the promising not to quit his palace.
 Left in the caliphal tent, however, in the sultan's absence, he was found murdered while reading the Quran, as is supposed, by an emissary of the Assassins, who had no love for the caliph.
 Modern historians have suspected that Mas'ud instigated the murder although the two most important historians of the period Ibn al-Athir and Ibn al-Jawzi did not speculate on this matter.

+Actually, Nizari Ismailis during Kiya Buzurg's time had created a list of the number of assassinations; the list include the caliph Al-Mustarshid, a prefect of Isfahan, a governor of Maragha, a prefect of Tabriz, and a Qadi of Qazvin.

 Physically, al-Mustarshid was a red-haired man with blue eyes and freckles.
-He was succeeded by his son al-Rashid.
+He was succeeded by his son Mansur al-Rashid bi'llah.

 Family

 Al-Mustarshid's only wife was Amira Khatun, the daughter of Seljuk sultan Ahmad Sanjar.
 They married in 1124.
 One of his concubines was Khushf.
 She was from Iraq, and was the mother of his son, the future Caliph Al-Rashid Billah.
 He had another son who died of smallpox in 1131 aged twenty one.